- Ph.D. University of Massachusetts at Amherst

 - BBA University of Massachusetts at Amherst

-Dr. Dana Forgione is a professor of accounting at The University of Texas at San Antonio.
-Dr. Forgione leads the MBA in the Business of Health program–a participant in the American College of Healthcare Executives (ACHE) Higher Education Network.
-He is also an adjunct professor in the School of Medicine, Department of Cardiothoracic Surgery, the Department of Pediatrics, and in the School of Public Health, all at the University of Texas.
+Dana Forgione, Ph.D., CPA, CMA, CFE is a professor of accounting at The University of Texas at San Antonio.
+He was awarded the Janey S. Briscoe Endowed Chair in the Business of Health, which he held for one decade.
+He also directed the MBA in the Business of Health program–a participant in the American College of Healthcare Executives (ACHE) Higher Education Network.
+He is an adjunct professor in the School of Medicine, Department of Cardiothoracic Surgery, the Department of Pediatrics and in the School of Public Health, as well as a faculty member in the Graduate School of Biomedical Sciences, Translational Science Ph.D. program, all at the University of Texas Health.
 Dr. Forgione previously served as advisor to the MBA in Healthcare Management program at the University of Baltimore, and he held a joint appointment in the School of Pharmacy at the University of Maryland, where he taught in the Doctor of Pharmacy program.

-He is an active member of the American College of Healthcare Executives, the Healthcare Financial Management Association, and the Medical Group Management Association.
-He has served as the senior editor of Research in Healthcare Financial Management, and as a columnist for the Journal of Health Care Finance, and San Antonio Medicine.
+He has been an active member of the Healthcare Financial Management Association, the American College of Healthcare Executives and the Medical Group Management Association.
+He has served as the senior editor of Research in Healthcare Financial Management, and as a columnist for the Journal of Health Care Finance and San Antonio Medicine.

-Dr. Forgione developed and teaches a graduate-level Seminar in Medicare Regulation, as well as Accounting for Healthcare Organizations, and a doctoral research seminar in Government & Nonprofit Accounting.
-He has conducted professional training programs on Medicare regulation, healthcare fraud and abuse regulations, physician self-referral prohibitions, governmental auditing, forensic accounting, electronic data recovery and related issues to hundreds of accountants, auditors, regulators, fraud examiners, U.S. Internal Revenue Service agents, physicians, surgeons, allied healthcare professionals and U.S. Veterans Health Administration Inspectors General.
+Dr. Forgione has developed and taught a doctoral research seminar in Government & Nonprofit Accounting, also a graduate-level Seminar in Medicare Regulation, as well as Leagal & Tax Strategies for Healthcare Organization and Accounting for Healthcare Organizations.
+He has conducted professional training programs on Medicare regulation, healthcare fraud and abuse regulations, physician self-referral prohibitions, governmental auditing, forensic accounting, electronic data recovery and related issues to hundreds of healthcare administrators and financial officers, accountants, auditors, regulators, fraud examiners, insurance and risk management professionals, U.S. Internal Revenue Service agents, physicians, surgeons, allied healthcare professionals and U.S. Veterans Health Administration Inspectors General.

-He has more than 137 professional publications, 46 editorial and reviewing roles, 151 instances of television debates, national radio network commentary and other news / media coverage to his credit.
-His books have been used in more than 75 colleges and universities throughout the U.S. He is listed in Who’s Who in Medicine and Healthcare (2000-present), Who’s Who in the World (2002-present), Who’s Who in America (2002-present), Who’s Who in Finance and Industry (2001-2009), and Who’s Who in American Education (2005-2008).
-He earned his BBA in accounting and information systems, MBA and MS in accounting, and Ph.D. in accounting all at the University of Massachusetts at Amherst.
+He has more than 158 professional publications, 51 editorial and reviewing roles, 178 instances of television debates, national radio network commentary and other news / media coverage to his credit.
+His books have been used in more than 75 colleges and universities throughout the U.S. that promote ethics, technology skills and award winning creativity and innovation in the academic curriculum.
+He is listed in Who’s Who in Medicine and Healthcare (2000-2012), Who’s Who in the World (2002-2016), Who’s Who in America (2002-2015), Who’s Who in Finance and Business (2001-2009), and Who’s Who in American Education (2006-2008).
+He earned his BBA in accounting and information systems, MBA, MS in accounting and Ph.D. in accounting all at the University of Massachusetts at Amherst.